shivannis/xandr-docs-public/xandr-docs/articles/monetize/outstream-video-player-options.md

 # Outstream video player options

 This topic describes settings available for configuring outstream video that can be configured in page code, or on the placement via Microsoft Monetize.
-Note that setting page code via Xandr's seller tag (AST) overrides any settings created in Monetize.
+Note that setting page code via Microsoft Advertising's seller tag (AST) overrides any settings created in Monetize.

 ## Page-level outstream options